apache/trafficcontrol/docs/source/admin/traffic_router.rst

 GEO
 	The result was derived from geolocation service based on the address in the ``chi`` field GEO_REDIRECT
-	The request was redirected (302) based on the National Geo blocking (Geo Limit Redirect URL) configured on the Delivery Service
+	The request was redirected based on the National Geo blocking (Geo Limit Redirect URL) configured on the Delivery Service MISS
-MISS
 	Traffic Router was unable to resolve a DNS request or find a cache for the requested resource RGALT
-	The request was redirected (302) to the Regional Geo blocking URL.
+	The request was redirected to the `Regional Geo-Blocking <regionalgeo-qht>`_ URL.
 Regional Geo blocking is enabled on the Delivery Service and is configured through the ``regional_geoblock.polling.url`` setting for the Traffic Router profile
 RGDENY
 	_*DNS Only*_ The result was obtained through federated coverage zone data outside of any Delivery Service The request was regionally blocked because there was no rule for the request made
 STATIC_ROUTE